 In terms of respect for neighbouring:

-The study’s conclusions led the AMT to implement tangible measures from the beginning of the centre’s construction phase:
+The study’s conclusions led us to implement tangible measures from the beginning of the centre’s construction phase:

 Development of buttresses for the noise-abatement berm